 The past year saw tremendous boost in Java’s advancement as a technology and the evolution will hugely impact the Java developers’ community.

 This year, Java is predicted to inject more innovative, polished and user-friendly trends into the mobile app development market.
-These new trends and changes will further place profound influence on the application development process in 2019.
+These new trends in Java and changes will further place profound influence on the application development process in UK (2020).

 From open-source and peer-to-peer to wireless apps and Juxtapose, popular Java is set to surprise and add immense power to the world of application development.

-Here is the trends to expect in Java technology in 2019:
+In UK, Here is the trends to expect in Java technology in 2020: